ICE agents shoot and wound man during traffic stop in Central California

 By Lauren Mascarenhas, Danya Gainor, Taylor Galgano, CNN

+After meeting with him at the hospital Thursday, the man’s lawyer explained why his client attempted to flee the traffic stop.

+“He was trying to get away because he’d already been shot at, and he was just scared that he was going to die,” the attorney said in a news conference.

-The shooting happened near Interstate 5 in Patterson, about 90 miles south of Sacramento.
+The early morning shooting happened near Interstate 5 in Patterson, about 90 miles south of Sacramento.

-DHS identified the person shot as Carlos Ivan Mendoza Hernandez, an undocumented immigrant and “18th Street Gang member wanted in El Salvador for questioning in connection to a murder.”
+DHS identified the person shot as Carlos Ivan Mendoza Hernandez, an undocumented immigrant who they described as an “18th Street Gang member wanted in El Salvador for questioning in connection to a murder.”

-Attorney Patrick Kolasinski, who is representing Mendoza Hernandez, disputed the DHS account of the encounter and said the agents may have mistaken his client for someone with a similar name, the Associated Press reported.
+But “from everything we can find, he was not” a gang member, his attorney, Patrick Kolasinski, said in a news conference Wednesday.
+Mendoza Hernandez, 36, is the father of a toddler and engaged to a US citizen and was on his way to work when he was shot, the lawyer said.

+“Initially when I was asked, I said we thought it may have been a mistaken identity,” Kolasinski said in the news conference.
+“This morning, we received a little bit of information from El Salvador that he had had a criminal encounter in El Salvador where he had been accused of murder and he was acquitted.”

 Two dashcam videos obtained by CNN show a car crossing over the highway lane divider after being surrounded by agents.
 One agent is seen running out of the way of the car.
 It’s not clear exactly when agents fired at the vehicle because the footage does not have sound.